 - Referral to a specialist doctor who is experienced in the management of facial palsy and the use of botulinum toxin injections.
 The aim is to reduce overactivity in muscles which are tight and or twitchy, to relax involuntary or unwanted movement (synkinesis), and to restore a more balanced facial expression.

 - In a small number of cases, when after a prolonged period of time (a minimum of two years) the person is still experiencing severe symptoms, some surgical procedures may be required.
 It is unlikely that surgical procedures will be offered unless the person has undergone a period of facial therapy to try and improve muscle tone and facial expression and any synkinesis (involuntary movements).

 The length of time it takes for the pressure on the nerve to be released and for it to recover is dependent on the initial damage.

 - A large review showed that just over 70 per cent of people with Bell’s palsy make a full recovery.
 Improvement can occur as early as two to three weeks from onset; however, a full recovery can take anywhere from three to six months and beyond.

-- In the remaining 20-30 per cent of cases, the nerve damage is more severe and these individuals are left with a degree of permanent facial paralysis.
+- In the remaining 20-30 per cent of cases, the nerve damage is more severe and these individuals are left with ongoing symptoms, i.e. the muscles may not remain paralysed, difficulties may be due to synkinesis.
 Severe nerve damage is more likely to occur if the patient

 - Is over 60;